Qabel/qabel-accounting/README.md

 See the [django documentation](https://docs.djangoproject.com/en/1.8/howto/deployment/) The server exports [prometheus](https://www.prometheus.io) metrics at /metrics.
 If those should not be public, you should block this location in the webserver.
+If you have problems with CORS (Cross-Origin Resource Sharing), edit the 'CORS_ORIGIN_WHITELIST' in local_settings.py.
+For more information see [CORS middleware configuration options](https://github.com/zestedesavoir/django-cors-middleware#configuration).

 ## Development